Walt Disney World Refurbishment Schedule For February 2018: The Redhead Is About To Change Forever

 “You’ll even discover that a familiar character is playing a new role joining the pirates ranks and helping the local townspeople ‘unload’ their valuables at the Mercado auction.
 In the U.S., this famous redhead will appear in a similar scene at the Magic Kingdom Park and Disneyland park in 2018 following a previously scheduled refurbishment.”

 Now, that time is known and everything is about to take place later this month.
-If you want to see Pirates of the Caribbean before the big change, you’ll want to go soon.
+If you want to see the Pirates of the Caribbean attraction before the big change, you’ll want to go soon.

 Splash Mountain is back open as of Feb.
 2 after being closed for nearly a month, and that will help make up for some other closures this month.
 As the official website of Walt Disney World shows, Cinderella’s Royal Table will also experience a short closure near the end of the month.